Playing repeated games with Large Language Models: Discussion

 \section{Discussion}

-LLMs have been heralded as some of the most quickly adopted technology categories ever, interacting with millions of consumers within weeks \citep{bommasani2021opportunities}.
+LLMs are one of the most quickly adopted technologies ever, interacting with millions of consumers within weeks \cite{bommasani2021opportunities}.
 Understanding in a more principled manner how these systems interact with us, and with each other, is thus of urgent concern.
-Here, our proposal is simple: Just like behavioral game theorists use a multitude of tightly controlled and theoretically well-understood games to understand human interactions, we use these games to study the interactions of LLMs.
+Here, our proposal is simple: Just like behavioural game theorists use tightly controlled and theoretically well-understood games to understand human interactions, we use these games to study the interactions of LLMs.

-We thereby understand our work as both a first proof of concept of the utility of this approach - but also a first foray into teasing apart the individual failures and successes of socially interacting LLMs.
-Our large-scale analysis of all $2\times2$-games highlights that the most recent LLMs indeed are able to perform relatively well on a wide range of game-theoretic tasks as measured by their own individual reward, particularly when they do not have to explicitly coordinate with others.
-This adds to a wide-ranging literature showcasing emergent phenomena in LLMs \citep{brown2020language, wei2022emergent, webb2022emergent, chen2021evaluating, bubeck2023sparks}.
-However, we also show that LLMs behavior is suboptimal in coordination games, even when faced with simple strategies.
+We thereby understand our work as both a proof of concept of the utility of this approach and an examination of the individual failures and successes of socially interacting LLMs.
+Our large-scale analysis of all $2\times2$-games highlights that the most recent LLMs indeed are able to perform well on a wide range of game-theoretic tasks as measured by their own individual reward, particularly when they do not have to explicitly coordinate with others.
+This adds to a wide-ranging literature showcasing emergent phenomena in LLMs \cite{brown2020language, wei2022emergent, webb2022emergent, chen2021evaluating, bubeck2023sparks}.
+However, we also show that LLMs behaviour is suboptimal in coordination games, even when faced with simple strategies.

-To tease apart the behavioral signatures of these LLMs, we zoomed in on two of the most canonical games in game theory: the Prisoner's Dilemma and the Battle of the Sexes.
-In the Prisoner's Dilemma, we show that GPT-4 mostly play unforgivingly.
-While noting that GPT-4's continual defection is indeed the equilibrium policy in this finitely played game, such behavior comes at the cost of the two agents' joint payoff.
-We see a similar tendency in GPT-4's behavior in the Battle of the Sexes, where it has a strong tendency to stubbornly stick with its own preferred alternative.
-In contrast to the Prisoner's Dilemma, this behavior is suboptimal, leading to losses even on the individual level.
+To tease apart the behavioural signatures of these LLMs, we zoomed in on two of the most canonical games in game theory: the Prisoner's Dilemma and the Battle of the Sexes.
+In the Prisoner's Dilemma, we show that GPT-4 mostly plays unforgivingly.
+Starting with full cooperation, it permanently shifts to defection after a single negative interaction with the other agent, even if the other agent later cooperates.
+While noting that GPT-4's continual defection is indeed the equilibrium policy in this finitely played game, such behaviour comes at the cost of the two agents' joint payoff.
+We see a similar tendency in GPT-4's behaviour in the Battle of the Sexes, where it has a strong tendency to stubbornly stick with its own preferred alternative.
+In contrast to the Prisoner's Dilemma, this behaviour is suboptimal, even on the individual level.